oxocode/inline-responsive-preview/README.md

 ### After activation ###

-1. When you click "Preview Changes" in the dashboard "Add/Edit" screen, a new frame will appear with the current post you're adding/editing.
+1. When you click 'Preview Changes' in the dashboard 'Add / Edit Post' screen, a new frame will appear with the current post you're adding/editing.

 ## Frequently Asked Questions ##